wanwenzeng/ep2vec/README.md

 # Model Training

 </br>Before training, you need to find out which cell line you are interested in.
-For example, if you want to find out the result of EP2vec of K562, move the ep2vec.py into paper/targetfinder/K562/output-eep and simply run</br>
+For example, if you want to find out the result of EP2vec of K562, move the ep2vec.py into paper/targetfinder/K562/output-eep. ep2vec.py accepts 3 parameters, the length of k-mer, the length of stride, the the dimension of embedding vector.
+If you want to get the result of 6-mer with stride 1 and embedding dimension 100, simply run</br>
 ```
-python ep2vec.py
+python ep2vec.py 6 1 100
 ```
 </br>
 and you can get the AUC scores and F1 scores of 10-fold cross-validation.</br>